 You can significantly reduce your shrink rate by paying attention to register transactions.
 Make sure to look at all types of transactions, including voided, canceled, and deleted sales, as well as returns and discounts.

 5. Invest in Cash Management Technology

-The more opportunities your employees have to handle your cash, the more tempted they will be to steal.
-Using a hands-off approach by investing in cash management technology can be one of the best ways to reduce shrinkage in retail.
-Let cash counters and sorters and currency recyclers handle the cash management activities, like dispensing floats, counting, sorting, and reconciling profits.
-Not only will cash management technology reduce your risk of employee theft, but it can also greatly increase accuracy, which will also reduce your losses due to human error.
+The more opportunities your employees have to handle your cash, the more temptation there is for them.
+Take a “hands-off” approach by investing in cash management technology.
+Let cash counters and sorters and currency recyclers handle activities like dispensing floats, counting, and sorting.
+Not only will cash management technology reduce your risks, but it can also greatly increase accuracy, which will also reduce losses from human error.

 Protect Your Retail Store

-When it comes to protecting your company against administrative errors, internal theft, and shoplifting, using these five tips to reduce shrinkage in retail can help.
-Investing in an inventory management system, implementing a loss prevention program, installing security cameras, reviewing register transactions, and investing in cash management technology can help you boost your bottom line by reducing risks and shrinkage.
+When it comes to protecting your company, these five tips to reduce shrinkage in retail can help.
+Investing in an inventory management system, implementing a loss prevention program, installing security cameras, reviewing register transactions, and investing in cash management technology can help you boost your bottom line.